United States Coast Guard: National Maritime Center

 The National Maritime Center (NMC) is the merchant mariner credentialing authority for the USCG under the auspices of the Department of Homeland Security.
 To ensure a safe, secure, and environmentally sound marine transportation system, the mission of the NMC is to issue credentials to fully qualified mariners in the United States maritime jurisdiction.

 Authority as an armed service

-The six uniformed services that make up the U.S. Armed Forces are defined in Title 10 of the U.S. Code:
+Title 10 of the U.S. Code says that "[t]he term "armed forces" means the Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard."

-The Coast Guard is further defined by Title 14 of the United States Code:
+The Coast Guard is further defined by Title 14 of the United States Code: "The Coast Guard as established January 2 [sic], shall be a military service and a branch of the armed forces of the United States at all times.
+The Coast Guard shall be a service in the Department of Homeland Security, except when operating as a service in the Navy."

 Coast Guard organization and operation is as set forth in Title 33 of the Code of Federal Regulations.

 On 25 November 2002, the Homeland Security Act was signed into law by U.S. President George W. Bush, designating the Coast Guard to be placed under the U.S. Department of Homeland Security.
 The transfer of administrative control from the U.S. Department of Transportation to the U.S. Department of Homeland Security was completed the following year, on 1 March 2003.